intentionaccident/ld54/notes.md

 idea:
 - Change magnet: select crate, all items in lane moves closer (compresses) around crate
 - "slow" ability, basically reverse of one tick flush

+Add graphics
+Add popups
+Add arrow underneath next crate request on ship

+Weigh request crate on ship by position upcoming pool count should be weighted items we remove items from upcoming pool count based on whats on belt, starting with the highest weighted item We can then scale down weighting